mohitreddy1996/Group-Chat-Web-Application/README.md

 # To Do List Manager.
-To Do List Manager.
-Will make it live for my own use :)
+To Do List Manager to record todos.
+Made it live for personal use.